DustinVK/SpringTrader/README.md

 # SpringTrader
 ## Search investment assets · Add to your portfolio · Track profits and losses

 Investment portfolio tracker made with Spring Boot.
 Spring Trader utilizes spring security to implement JSON Web Token authentication.
-It pulls Stock data from multiple API sources.
+It aggregates stock data from multiple sources (currently AlphaVantage, Finnhub, and Polygon) using dependency injection and interfaces to decouple the application from the data.

 ## To start:
 ### 1. Clone repo.